jebiio/ysleeLocalBackup_nuttx/boards/README.txt

   This is the port of NuttX to the Shenzhou development board from www.armjishu.com.
 This board features the STMicro STM32F107VCT MCU.

+boards/arm/stm32/sapog
+  This is the port of NuttX to the Sapog ESC from www.armjishu.com.
+This board features the STMicro STM32F105RCT MCU.

 boards/renesas/m16c/skp16c26
   Renesas M16C processor on the Renesas SKP16C26 StarterKit.
 This port uses the GNU m32c toolchain.
 STATUS:  The port is complete but untested